m1k1o/go-transcode/README.md

 - `.docker`: for docker support.
 - `cmd/` and `main.go`: source for the command-line interface.
-- `internal/`: internal source code modules.
+- `internal/`: internal source code.
+- `modules/`: standalone plug'n'play modules.
-- `pkg/`: external modules as lib.
+- `pkg/`: external packages ready to be reused.

 *TODO: document different modules/packages and dependencies*